MerginMaps/docs/src/migrate/arcgis/index.md

 3. Optionally, convert the rest of the data sources to formats [supported](../../gis/supported_formats.md) by <MainPlatformName />
 4. Fine-tune the styling and settings of the layers and QGIS project

-If you consider one-time convertion to open source ecosystem, we recommend to convert all data files you use in the project to formats with open standards.
+If you consider one-time conversion to open source ecosystem, we recommend to convert all data files you use in the project to formats with open standards.
 Read more about [**data formats**](#data-formats).

 To use your QGIS project with the <MainPlatformNameLink /> platform:
 1. [Sign up to <MainPlatformName />](../../setup/sign-up-to-mergin-maps/)